Original Research ARTICLE

 The lower Amazon River contains many of the features that would lead to very high gas transfer velocities and overall emissions.
 It is characterized by extremely wide channel(s) that flow in a convergent direction with the Intertropical Convergence Zone (ITCZ) creating a large fetch where the stronger winds can substantially increase turbulence, resulting in higher k600 as observed in this study.
 Not only are k-values high, but the lower river also has a very high amount of wetted surface area for CO2 to escape from, particularly in wide channels near the mouth.

-Another factor that can lead to a large underestimation of basin-wide budgets is not including Amazon River water that travels further offshore from Area 2 and along the coastline.
+Another factor that can lead to an underestimation of basin-wide budgets is not including Amazon River water that travels further offshore from Area 2 and along the coastline.
 For example, the Amazon River can remain unmixed with the ocean as far as 60 km offshore from Area 2 (Molinas et al., 2014).
 Abril et al. (2014) estimated that only 18% of the CO2 from a point source would be degassed in a stretch of approximately 150 km downstream in the Amazon River taking into account a k-value of 15 cm h−1 and water current of 150 cm s−1.
 Thus, it is reasonable to assume that the mouth of the Amazon is the last point source of CO2 to the Amazon plume, sustaining significant emissions for a significant distance offshore.
 This region, along with near-shore coastal waters, is not included in any studies of CO2 cycling in the Amazon River plume in the Atlantic Ocean due to a lack of sampling and terrestrial contamination of remote sensing products by adjacency effect near-shore (Cooley et al., 2007; Subramaniam et al., 2008).
-We estimate that Area 3 may emit up to an additional 0.80 Pg C year−1, but note that this is a simple calculation based on measurements at Macapá.
+We estimate that Area 3 may emit up to an additional 31 Tg C year−1, but note that this is a simple calculation based on measurements at Macapá.
 Further exploration of this offshore area is essential for constraining the total basin-wide CO2 flux.
-Although it is too early to confidently incorporate this offshore freshwater region (Area 3) into basin-wide budgets, this rough estimation highlights that expansive regions of offshore freshwater plumes are a critical missing gap in aquatic carbon budgets.
+Although it is too early to confidently incorporate this offshore freshwater region (Area 3) into basin-wide budgets, this rough estimation highlights that expansive regions of offshore freshwater plumes may be an important missing gap in aquatic carbon budgets.

 Numerous studies in the Amazon River have demonstrated its importance on global carbon budgets (Richey et al., 2002; Johnson et al., 2008; Rasera et al., 2013; Scofield et al., 2016).
 However, a missing gap in the continuum that connects the river network to the ocean has been neglected.
-Here we show that the lower reaches of the Amazon River may be the most active area in terms of freshwater CO2 emissions from the Amazon, and perhaps the world, although, lower river reaches have yet to be adequately studied in other comparable tropical systems.
+Here we show that the lower reaches of the Amazon River are an active area in terms of freshwater CO2 emissions from the Amazon, and perhaps the world, although, lower river reaches have yet to be adequately studied in other comparable tropical systems.
 A mixture of vast floodplains, tidally-flooded forests, and the surrounding watershed supplies the lower river with both CO2 (Abril et al., 2014) and organic carbon, which is broken down extensively by heterotrophic bacteria (Ward et al., 2013, 2016).
 The downstream expansion of channel width and the alignment of a long fetch opposing the prevailing winds, which also increase toward the mouth, leads to high CO2 emissions attributed to higher k-values in the lower river.

 JR, AK, HS, and NW responsible for the conception and design of the work.
 HS, VN, AV, WG, DL, and JD executed in situ measurements.
 HS, VN developed the data calculation and interpretation.
 MB conceived the areal estimations.
 JR, AK, HS, and NW organized overall project logistics.
 AC, DL, JD, and DB organized local logistics.
 All authors critically revised the manuscript and approved the final submission.
 All authors also agreed to be accountable for all aspects of the work related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.